ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-architecture.md

 ### AT-SPI

-The Assistive Technology Service Provider Interface (AT-SPI) is a platform-neutral framework for bi-directional communication between assistive technologies (AT) and applications.
+The Assistive Technology Service Provider Interface (AT-SPI) is a platform-neutral framework for communication between assistive technologies (AT) and applications.

-AT-SPI defines a set of interfaces for assistive technologies which allow to get names, roles and states of interface objects, listen for events, or perform actions.
+AT-SPI defines a set of interfaces for assistive technologies which allow to get names, roles, and states of interface objects, listen for events, or perform actions.

 AT-SPI uses D-Bus method calls and signals.
 D-Bus is an inter-process communication system in Linux, which makes AT-SPI a default accessibility framework for Linux.